mothbrained/year-percentage/README.md

-Year Percent / Progress Bar
+## Year Percent / Progress Bar

-Designed exclusively for Linux, I have no idea how, or if, it works on Windows, and I have no interest in testing.
+Terminal command for Linux that outputs an ascii progress bar of how long there is left in the year.<br>
+Inspired by <a href="https://x.com/ProgressBar202_">this</a> Twitter account.

+It should work on Windows, but I couldn't tell you where to start if you wanted to install it as a terminal command.

-Customization
+## Customization

-You can change the progress bar width by compiling the program with a different value for it.
-It is very obviously highlighted in the code so im sure there wont be any trouble in finding it.
+You can change the progress bar width by recompiling it with a different value.
+I made sure to highlight the location of this in the code, so it should be easy to find.

+Codebase is short enough to fit on a post-it note, so making any further adjustments should be simple enough.<br>
+The license on this code permits any use you see fit, so go ham.

-Installation:
+## Installation:

-Place the compiled program (or a symlink to it) in a `bin` folder of your choosing.
+Place the compiled program (or a symlink to it) in your `usr/bin` folder (or `bin`, depending on your flavor of linux). <br>

-If you wish to change the command prefix, then rename the file while your at it by appending a new name to the destination.
+If you wish to change the command prefix, then rename the file by appending a different name at the destination.<br>
-`mv /home/username/Downloads/program /usr/local/bin/yearprogress`
+For example: `mv ~/Downloads/program /usr/local/bin/yearprogress`<br>
+Its important to note that the command prefix is *literally* the name of the file.

-Reload the Bash or ZSH profile
+Reload your Bash or ZSH profile<br>
-`source ~/.bashrc`
+`source ~/.bashrc` or `source ~/.zshrc`

-You are now done, feel free to run the command to try it out!
+Run the command to verify it works<br>
-`yearprogress`
+`[moth@archlinux ~]$ yearprogress`<br>
-`We are 14% of the way through 2025 [#######-------------------------------------------]`
+`We are 14% of the way through 2025`<br>
+`[#######-------------------------------------------]`<br>

-If you are having trouble getting it to run, try verifying that your user has permissions to run the file
+If you're having trouble getting it to run, verify that your user has permissions to run the file.
+Otherwise, you may have placed it in the wrong location, or aren't typing in what you named the program.